DECENTfoundation/DECENT-Network/README.md

      cd ..
      rm -rf cmake-3.13.4 cmake-3.13.4.tar.gz

-> Note for Ubuntu 19.04, 18.04/16.04 LTS and Debian 9, in addition to the commands above, execute the following in console (in the same shell session, where you are going to build DCore itself):
+> Note for any Ubuntu or Debian, in addition to the commands above, execute the following in console (in the same shell session, where you are going to build DCore itself):

     # Download and build JSON 3.6.1
      wget -nv https://github.com/nlohmann/json/archive/v3.6.1.tar.gz